Why Investors Need to Take Advantage of These 2 Industrial Products Stocks Now

 The Zacks Earnings ESP, Explained

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Hubbell (HUBB) holds a #1 (Strong Buy) at the moment and its Most Accurate Estimate comes in at $3.72 a share six days away from its upcoming earnings release on July 25, 2023.
+The final step today is to look at a stock that meets our ESP qualifications.
+Deere (DE) earns a #1 (Strong Buy) 24 days from its next quarterly earnings release on August 18, 2023, and its Most Accurate Estimate comes in at $8.16 a share.

-HUBB has an Earnings ESP figure of +2.57%, which, as explained above, is calculated by taking the percentage difference between the $3.72 Most Accurate Estimate and the Zacks Consensus Estimate of $3.63.
-Hubbell is one of a large database of stocks with positive ESPs.
+By taking the percentage difference between the $8.16 Most Accurate Estimate and the $8.12 Zacks Consensus Estimate, Deere has an Earnings ESP of +0.56%.
+Investors should also know that DE is one of a large group of stocks with positive ESPs.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-HUBB is part of a big group of Industrial Products stocks that boast a positive ESP, and investors may want to take a look at Cintas (CTAS) as well.
+DE is part of a big group of Industrial Products stocks that boast a positive ESP, and investors may want to take a look at Terex (TEX) as well.

-Cintas, which is readying to report earnings on September 27, 2023, sits at a Zacks Rank #3 (Hold) right now.
-It's Most Accurate Estimate is currently $3.64 a share, and CTAS is 70 days out from its next earnings report.
+Terex is a Zacks Rank #2 (Buy) stock, and is getting ready to report earnings on August 1, 2023.
+TEX's Most Accurate Estimate sits at $1.64 a share seven days from its next earnings release.

-The Zacks Consensus Estimate for Cintas is $3.61, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +0.9%.
+For Terex, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $1.61 is +2.14%.

 Find Stocks to Buy or Sell Before They're Reported